-Duplicating layer is an action that you’ll be repeating quite often when you work in Adobe Photoshop.
+Duplicating layers or images is an action that you’ll be repeating quite often when you work in Adobe Photoshop.
 It’s a simple step that assists you during your design process.

-Duplicating layer allows you to make edits to your artwork instead of creating a new one and compare which one works better.
+Duplicating layer allows you to make edits to your artwork instead of creating a new one and comparing which one works better.

-Besides saving time and trouble, the famous Photoshop is known for making cool image effects for posters, and all these cool effects are made from layers.
+Besides saving time and trouble, the famous Photoshop is known for making cool image effects for posters, and many of these cool effects are made by duplicating images.
 See this poster here, you’ll need to do a couple of shortcuts (Command + J for macOS or Control + J for Windows) to duplicate to get there.

 Can’t wait to show you!

 - 6 Ways to Duplicate a Layer in Photoshop

 6 Ways to Duplicate a Layer in Photoshop

 Note: Screenshots are taken from Adobe Photoshop 2021 Mac version.
 Windows or other versions might look slightly different.